Computer Consoles, Inc.: Power 5 and Power 6 computers

 PERPOS was developed for a line of Motorola 68000-based computers called the Power 5 series, which CCI developed.
 They were a line of multi-processor, fault-tolerant computers, code-named after the Great Lakes.
 The Power 5 line also included single-processor 68000-based computers, code-named after the Finger Lakes, running a regular Unix port called PERPOS-S, which was originally a Version 7-derived kernel with a System III-derived userland; the kernel was later modified to provide System III compatibility.

 Later, Computer Consoles opened a development center in Irvine, California, United States, which developed a proprietary minicomputer, competitive with the Digital Equipment Corporation VAX, called the Power 6/32, code-named "Tahoe" after Lake Tahoe.
 It ran an internally developed BSD port, and the Computer Systems Research Group at the University of California, Berkeley also ported 4.3BSD to it, producing the release known as "4.3-Tahoe".
 Sperry Corporation remarketed the Power 6 as the 7000 series (referred to as U7000 after the merger with Burroughs to form Unisys.)
 Harris Computer Systems also sold the Power 6 as the HCX-7 and HCX-9.
 A companion 68010-based machine, the Power 5/32, also ran the internally developed BSD port; it was code-named "Walden" after Walden Pond.

+In 1985, CCI launched a floating-point accelerator for the Power 6 line, claiming a performance of 7.5 million Whetstone instructions per second for single-precision operations.
 Targeted as a competitor to the Unix/VAX platform, it succeeded for solutions where processing power was paramount.
 Universities requiring time-shared compilation engines for their students were particularly keen.
 The machine suffered when applied to general purpose database application environments, not least because the I/O subsystem over-relied on the central processing power (much as the VAX did) and thus used relatively dumb I/O processors.
 The Power 6 running either version of Unix also suffered from the inefficient memory management inherent in BSD 4.3.
-The core of this was the use of a 512-byte page rather than a 4K-byte page.
-Leffer et al. suggest they did this due to concerns about VAX support of 4k dynamic paging.
+The core of this was the use of a 512-byte page rather than a 4-kilobyte page.
+Leffer et al. suggest they did this due to concerns about VAX support of 4K dynamic paging.
 The Power 6 had no such problems, but no operating system to support it.

-The final issue with the Power 6/32 running Unix was the lack of support for symmetric multiprocessing: All system calls would have to run on the "Master" processor, forcing a dual processing machine to reschedule a process from the "slave" processor for every system call.
+The final issue with the Power 6/32 running Unix was the lack of support for symmetric multiprocessing: All system calls would have to run on the "Master" processor, forcing a dual-processing machine to reschedule a process from the "slave" processor for every system call.
 The net result of this meant database benchmarks often ran faster on a single processor than a dual.